developer3389/vpn-dev-guide/README.md

-# VPN Development in Visual Studio Code with Golang
+# Building a Go VPN in VS Code: Modern Workflows & AI Agents

 > [!NOTE]
 > This guide is part of the [simplest-vpn](https://github.com/developer3389/simplest-vpn) project — a minimalist VPN proof of concept written in Go in roughly 200 lines of code.